Geode-solutions/docs/references/geode-implicit/internal/index.md

 ```

  API function for saving a CutSurfaceGrid.
-The adequate saver is called depending on the given filename         extension. const CutSurfaceGrid& cut_surface_grid,
+The adequate saver is called depending on the given filename         extension.

 **edged_curve** [in] CutSurfaceGrid to save.